- Rational Approaches to Healing

 Consider when an irritant affects your respiratory lining, your body creates a self balancing anti-irritant called mucus to (a) stick to the irritant, (b) soothe and rebuild the irritated tissue, and (c) flow the irritant out and away from the area.
 This preserves your mucosal lining, an important defensive barrier – and again, without conscious effort.
 Without the mucus action, a more serious inflammation would ensue eventually requiring an infection.
 If you ‘dry up’ a mucus flow, you are sustaining an imbalance.
 Better to identify and remove the irritant as quickly and as comfortably as possible.
 It is important to note that when you act in opposition to your body’s balancing act, you sustain the imbalance and bring on disease ….and …..our next principle.

 3. The ‘Disease’ Principle:

-Disease is an insufficiency of the self recovery process, or, a lack of vigor of the innate restorative force.
+Disease is an insufficiency of the self recovery process, or, a lack of vigor of the innate restorative force from principle #2.